Storix-FYP/MyAIStorybook/README.md

 👉 Backend runs at: http://127.0.0.1:8000

-## 🎨 Run Frontend Only (React)
+## 🎨 Run Frontend Only (Next.js)

 Open terminal as Administrator and run:
 ```bash
 cd frontend
 .\start_frontend.bat
 ```
-This automaticaly installs the necessary packages.
+This automatically installs the necessary packages.

 👉 Frontend runs at: http://localhost:3000